dcthedeveloper/NuVision-News2.0/docs/REFLECTIVE_JOURNAL.md

 ---

-*This reflective journal documents my solo development journey for the ITAI 2373 Final Project: NuVision News 2.0 - NewsBot Intelligence System.*
+*This reflective journal documents the development journey for the ITAI 2373 Final Project: NuVision News - NewsBot Intelligence System.*